 Isabel Thottam is a recent graduate of Emerson College where she earned a B.A. in Writing For Film and Television and minored in Entrepreneurial Studies.
 In November of 2011, Isabel started an organization called Hold On Another Day which works with non-profit causes to raise awareness of mental health issues through music.
 Isabel grew up in Canton, OH but currently resides in Boston, MA where she runs her business, enjoys biking through the city and working part-time at the Friend Street Hostel and Cafe.
 As an Americorps Alumni and current “Student Leader In Service” Isabel is an active volunteer in the Boston community, volunteering regularly with YES Kids, Community Works and the West End House.
 In her spare time, Isabel enjoys crafting, putting things in mason jars and exploring a newfound talent of creating string art.
 On set some referred to her as Team Mom.
 To others, she was Trinket.

 Frank enjoys long walks on the beach, fine dining, and an occasional game of Bop-It.
 Frank started his passion for filmmaking at the age of ten years old, the same year he asked for computer parts for Christmas and built his first computer on the kitchen table of his parent’s house.
-At 22 years old he is a Senior at Emerson College and is majoring in Visual Media Arts Film Production.
 He has worked on various promotional videos, commercials, music videos, and student films while in school.
-In 2011 Frank joined Cam Woodsum and contributed to the success of Boston Music Award’s Best New Hip-Hop Artist winner Moufy joining the team at 5,000 likes on facebook.
+In 2011 Frank joined Cam Woodsum and contributed to the success of Boston Music Award’s Best New Hip-Hop Artist winner Moufy joining the team at 5,000 likes on Facebook.
 Now the page has attained over 30,000 likes and continued to grow largely in part to viral video campaigns by the end of 2012.
 Most notably, Frank’s work has been showcased on the main stage at TED Talks in Long Beach to conclude the 2013 conference.

 Nicholas Reynolds was born and raised in Gorham, ME, and he would love for you to ask about it some time.
-He is currently studying as an undergraduate cinematography student at Emerson College in Boston, MA.
+He graduated with a cinematography degree from Emerson College in Boston, MA.
 He focuses on the camera and electrics departments, but he has been known to branch out into other areas of production (because he thinks making movies is really neat).
 His directed work has been honored with screenings at cinemas, film festivals, and the Smithsonian National Air and Space museum.
 He has recently received recognition for his animated short film “Of Hope And A Memoried Day”.
 He is looking constantly to expand his work in visual media into the professional world.

 Richard Gould is a Composer and Sound Designer from the United Kingdom.
 He came to the US to study at Berklee College of Music where he specialized in Music Composition and Sound Design for film and video games.
 A sucker for a good story, Richard loves to see how music and sound can help enhance the work of others and help tell compelling stories.
 In addition to working on a multitude of projects, Richard presents and writes regularly on the topics of music and sound.
 You can find out more at www.richard-gould.com